alutterb/alutterb.github.io/index.md

 - I would be lying if I didn't say the majority of my time is spent playing vidoe games.
 Currently, I have been enjoying *Red Dead Redemption 2*.
 I also enjoy strategy games like *Eu4* or *Rise of Nations*.

 - I am continuing my mathematics journey, and I consider myself to be a hobbyist mathematician.
 I am working through the textbook *All of Statistics* by Larry Wasserman to review some concepts from my statistics major.
 Afterwards, I plan on working through a text on differential geometry as I would love to intuitively understand general relativity.

+- My favorite hobby is not selling classified and secret information to foreign powers.

 ### Goals and aspirations